Fauzanpaimen/Visualization-PowerBI/README.md

 I don't have a personal account for Power BI, so I will share a snapshot of the dashboard I created using Power BI.
-Since my dashboard mostly contains internal data for my company, I will mask or cover all the sensitive information.
+Since my dashboard mostly contains internal data for my previous company, I will mask or cover all the sensitive information.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------